Also published at DemocracyU

-Lest I’m thumped over the head by sophisticated minded thinkers for over-simplifying, I’ll add: Coordinating a multi-faceted movement to transform the United States is not child’s play.
+Lest I’m thumped over the head by sophisticated thinkers for over-simplifying, I’ll add: Coordinating a multi-faceted movement to transform the United States is not child’s play.
 We can’t succeed without the wisdom of age and experience.

 In fact, I’d say our civic situation requires all people get off the sidelines and get moving.

 Still, consider the lessons of a recent student-led democracy-in-action narrative:

 Three adolescents joined three elementary school kids, animatedly debating how to divvy up teams for pick-up basketball on a local court.
 In seconds a flash mob swarmed—all colors and ages of both-gendered students, from preschool to post-secondary.